Paint by Word: Discussion

 We have introduced the problem of paint-by-word, a human-AI collaborative task which enables a user to edit a generated image by painting a semantic modification specified by any text description, to any location of the image.
 Our work is enabled by the recent development of large-scale high-performance networks for realistic image generation and accurate text-image similarity matching.
 We have shown that a natural combination of these powerful components can work well enough to enable paint-by-word.
 Our user studies and demonstrations of effective edits have taken a first step in characterizing the opportunities, challenges and potential utility in this new application.

 {\myparagraph{Acknowledgements.} We thank Aditya Ramesh at OpenAI for assistance with DALL-E evaluation data.
-We thank IBM for the donation to MIT of the Satori supercomputer that enabled training BigGAN on MIT Places, and we thank OpenAI, Google, and Nvidia for publishing weights for pretrained large-scale CLIP, BigGAN and StyleGAN models that make this work possible.
-We thank Hendrik Strobelt and Daksha Yadav for their insights, encouragement, and valuable discussions, and we are grateful for the support of DARPA XAI (FA8750-18-C-0004), the Vannevar Bush Faculty Fellowship Program of the ONR (N00014-16-1-3116 to A.O.), and Signify Lighting Research.}
+We thank OpenAI, Google, and Nvidia for publishing weights for pretrained large-scale CLIP, BigGAN and StyleGAN models that make this work possible.
+We thank Hendrik Strobelt and Daksha Yadav for their insights, encouragement, and valuable discussions, and we are grateful for the support of DARPA XAI (FA8750-18-C-0004), and Signify Lighting Research.}